matiaslindgren/satellite-routes/README.md

 - Make tests for JavaScript?
 - Generate documentation and host on github.io
 - The statelessness of the server causes unneeded delays when updating satellite positions.
 Major speedups could probably be achieved by caching or 'cookying' the constructed graphs for the duration of each visit.
+- This project does not really have any point at the moment.
+The 'cool factor' of this app could be increased if the app is presented as something more useful like 'check if you can call with your satellite phone from Helsinki to Melbourne'.

 ## License